Shraddha Walkar murder case has an element of love jihad: Assam CM | Law-Order

 - India

-Assam Chief Minister and BJP leader Himanta Biswa Sarma on Thursday claimed that the Mehrauli killing has an ''element of love jihad'' and said besides roads and electricity, security of daughters is a poll issue.
+Assam Chief Minister and BJP leader Himanta Biswa Sarma has claimed that the Mehrauli killing has an ''element of love jihad'' and said besides roads and electricity, security of daughters is a poll issue.

 Aaftab Amin Poonawala allegedly strangled Walkar (27) and sawed her body into 35 pieces, which he kept in a 300-litre fridge for almost three weeks at his residence in south Delhi's Mehrauli before dumping those across the city over several days past midnight.
 Walkar was allegedly killed in May.